sandeep7631/Blog-app-MERN/README.md

 This is a full-stack Blog Application built using the MERN stack (MongoDB, Express, React, Node.js).
 Users can create, edit, delete, and view blog posts.
 The app also includes user authentication and authorization features.

+## Firstly update the database username and password in the .env file
 ## Features

 - **User Authentication**: Sign up and log in functionality using JWT (JSON Web Tokens).